fcturan20/fcturan20-blog/content/project/first-project/index.md

   focal_point: Smart
   preview_only: false
 ---
-If you don't show this, fuck you all!
+If you don't show this, fuck u all!